Control Barrier Function Based Design of Gradient Flows for Constrained Nonlinear Programming: Stability Analysis of the Safe Gradient Flow

 When there are no constraints, the safe gradient flow reduces to the classical gradient flow, where conditions for semistability of local minimizers are well known: if the objective function is real-analytic, then all trajectories of the gradient flow have finite arclength, cf.~\cite{SJ:83}, in which case the objective function can be used to construct an arclength-based Lyapunov function satisfying the hypotheses of Lemma~\ref{lem:cont-stability} to establish semistability.
 In this section, we conduct a similar analysis for the constrained case.
 Our main result is as follows.

-\begin{theorem}\longthmtitle{Stability of nonisolated local minima} Consider the optimization problem~\eqref{eq:opt}, and assume $f$, $g$ and $h$ are real-analytic.
+\begin{theorem}[Stability of nonisolated local minima] Consider the optimization problem~\eqref{eq:opt}, and assume $f$, $g$ and $h$ are real-analytic.
 Let $\Sc$ be a bounded set of local minimizers on which $f$ is constant and equal to $f^*$ such that \begin{enumerate} \item There is an open set $U$ and $\beta > 0$ such that $U \cap \KKT = \Sc$ and $f(x) - f^* \geq \beta\dist_\Sc(x)^2$ for all $x \in U \cap \Cc$; \item LICQ is satisfied at all $x^* \in \Sc$; \item $T_\Sc(x^*) \cap \proxnormal_\Sc(x^*) = \{ 0\}$ for all $x^* \in \Sc$. \end{enumerate} Then there is $\alpha^* > 0$ such that every $x^* \in \Sc$ is semistable relative to $\real^n$ under the safe gradient flow ${\Gc}_\alpha$, for $\alpha > \alpha^*$. \end{theorem}

 To prove this result, we first discuss various intermediate results.
 In particular, the growth condition in Theorem~\ref{thm:non-isolated}(i) plays a crucial role in the construction of a Lyapunov function to prove the result.
 Any $x^* \in \Sc$ satisfying this property is called a \emph{weak sharp minimizer of $f$ relative to $\Sc$}.
-Weak sharp minimizers play an important role in sensitivity analysis for nonlinear programs as well as convergence analysis for numerical methods in optimization (e.g.~\cite{JVB-MCF:93, MS-DEW:99} and references therein).
+Weak sharp minimizers play an important role in sensitivity analysis for nonlinear programs as well as convergence analysis for numerical methods in optimization~\cite{JVB-MCF:93,MS-DEW:99}.

 We review second-order optimality conditions for weak sharp minimizers.
-Let $x^* \in \KKT$, suppose that LICQ holds at $x^*$, and let $(u^*, v^*)$ be the unique Lagrange multipliers of \eqref{eq:opt} associated to $x^*$.
+Let $x^* \in \KKT$, suppose that LICQ holds at~$x^*$, and let $(u^*, v^*)$ be the unique Lagrange multipliers of~\eqref{eq:opt} associated to $x^*$.
 Define the index set of \emph{strongly active} constraints as

 The \emph{critical cone} is